Skip to content

 5. Escalate through appraisal or Civil Remedy Notice if the carrier will not honor the distinction.

-Who leads mold claims at Ocean Point
+Who leads mold claims at Ocean Point?

 Anthony Barber (FL DFS #W101847) leads water-related losses including mold-secondary claims.